brianmcananey/milestone-1-project/README.md

 ### Buttons

-* There are two butttons across the site and they are consistent in design.
 * Buttons change colour when hovered over.
 The button text is legible both in its normal and hover state.
 * I have used Bootstrap Button classes.
   <h2 align="center"><img src="assets/README/button.png"></h2>